We are a Kindergarten to Grade 7 Catholic School located in Vancouver, B.C., Canada

-Our school follows the New BC Curriculum and our teaching staff is committed to supporting all students.
+Our school follows the BC Curriculum and our teaching staff is committed to supporting all students.
 A tour of our school would reveal teachers who care about each student and work hard to create engaging learning opportunities for each student, while providing a strong foundation in literacy and numeracy as these skills are essential to student success.
-Our school is supportive of students with special needs and we have a strong team of Educational Assistants and a Learning Resource Coordinator who work are to ensure all of our students with special needs are supported in achieving their learning goals.
-Our school also employs specialist teachers in Physical Education, Music, French, and Catechesis of the Good Shepherd.
+Our school is supportive of students with special needs and we have a strong team of Educational Assistants, a Reading Specialist, and a Learning Resource Coordinator who work are to ensure all of our students are supported in achieving their learning goals.
+Our school also employs specialist teachers in Physical Education and Music.
 Students of St. Jude School receive an education that prepares them for the world they encounter.

 As the school community of St. Jude Parish, we are committed to providing an enriching faith based education.
 Our students attend weekly mass.
 Our students volunteer their time in service to others.
 Our students raise funds to support local charities.
 Our students participate in the sacramental programs of Confession, Holy Communion, and Confirmation.
 Our students pray daily and are taught to see the message of our faith is infused into every aspect of their life.

 If you want to learn more about our school come by for a visit.
 One of our student leaders would be happy to give you a tour of the school.